The NEAS Validation by Educational Experience (VEE) Online Courses

 - A member of a society using professional exams (e.g., CFA, CMA, CPA, CPCU, CLU)

-- VEE has three subjects (economics, corporate finance, and statistics).
+- VEE has three subjects (economics, corporate finance and accounting, and statistics).

-- The statistics requirement covers regression analysis and time series.
-We give separate courses so you may join a college regression course with the on-line time series course (or vice versa).
+- The statistics requirement covers mathematical statistics and financial accounting.
+We give separate courses so you may join a college statistics course with the online financial accounting course (or vice versa).

 Ideally, you should complete the VEE courses by the time you take Courses M and C (Exams 3 and 4).
 These two exams are difficult; it is easier to study for the VEE courses while taking the first two exams.
 Passing VEE courses gives you extra incentive to pass the actuarial exams.